Frequently Asked Questions

 What’s it like to be in a group? +

 It’s up to you!
 Since Phoebe is take-what-you-need, our members use it in different ways.
-It also depends whether you are in NYC or elsewhere.
-Some NYC members are more social and always attend the coffee meetups and in-person events.
-Other members prefer to engage through Facebook Lives and ask most of their questions online in the private Facebook group.
-And then others may be looking for a specific type of support like pelvic floor or emotional wellbeing.
+Some members prefer to engage more than others and attend every Zoom coffee meetup and ask questions online in the private Facebook group.
+Others don’t attend any online meetups and only download the resources for the specific support they need—like pelvic floor or emotional wellbeing.
 Since every pregnancy and postpartum is different, we designed Phoebe to fit what you need and not the other way around.

 I find a lot of mom groups are judgmental, how are you different? +